kostiantxn/fun/README.md

 print(greeting)  # Prints 'Bonjour le monde!'.
 ```

+### How it works
-The main syntax for `match` has the following form:
+Generally, the usage of the `match` function has the following form:
 ``` python
 match(value, case | pattern[0] > expression[0],
              case | pattern[1] > expression[1],